calcom/cal.com/packages/app-store/zapier/README.md

        - id: {{bundle.subscribeData.id}}
    - PerformList: GET `<baseUrl>`/api/integrations/zapier/listOOOEntries
 3. Test your API request
-4. Note: When creating the ZAP you need to remember that data is stored in the { payload: { metadata: { ... } } }
+4. Note: When creating the ZAP you need to remember that data is stored in the { payload: { oooEntry: { ... } } }

 ### Set ZAPIER_INVITE_LINK